MTA111/Nuki_Vega/README.md

 * Enable pairing mode on the Nuki lock by holding down the button on the Nuki Smart Lock for 5 seconds until the LED ring is permanently glowing.
 * Select "Pair device automatically"
   * It is possible to configure the device manually, if you have the pairing-information from an already paired device.
     Use this option only if you know what you are doing.
-This is mostly ment for development.
+This is mostly meant for development.

 #### Client Type:
 Nuki_Vega can connect to the Nuki lock in 2 ways: